 Professor of International Criminal Law & Global Justice

-Prof. Dr. Carsten Stahn has been a Professor of International Criminal Law and Global Justice at the Leiden Law School since 2010, and Programme Director of the Grotius Centre (The Hague) since 2008.
-He directs the Advanced LL.M.
-Programme in Public International Law.
+Carsten Stahn has been Professor of International Criminal Law and Global Justice at Leiden Law School since 2010.

-Carsten Stahn is Professor of International Criminal Law and Global Justice and Programme Director of the Grotius Centre for International Studies (The Hague).
-He has previously worked as Research Fellow at the Max Planck Institute for Comparative Public Law and International Law (2000-2003), as Legal Officer in Chambers of the International Criminal Court (2003-2007) and as Reader in Public International Law and International Criminal Justice at Swansea University.
+Carsten Stahn is Professor of International Criminal Law and Global Justice.
+He has previously worked as a research fellow at the Max Planck Institute for Comparative Public Law and International Law (2000-2003), as a legal officer in the chambers of the International Criminal Court (2003-2007) and as a reader in Public International Law and International Criminal Justice at Swansea University.
 He obtained his PhD degree (summa cum laude) from Humboldt University Berlin after completing his First and Second State Exam in Law in Germany.
-He holds LL.M. degrees from New York University and Cologne/Paris I (Panthéon-Sorbonne).
+He holds LLM degrees from New York University and Cologne/Paris I (Panthéon-Sorbonne).

 He is also project leader of a four-year research project on Post-Conflict Justice and Local Ownership, supported by NWO.
 He is Editor of The Leiden Studies on the Frontiers of International Law, General Editor the Leiden Journal of International Law, Editor of the Criminal Law Forum and Correspondent of the Netherlands International Law Review.
 His work has been cited in the jurisprudence of the ICC, the ICJ and the European Court of Human Rights.